scianid/campaign-maker-newslatch/AD_VARIATIONS_FEATURE.md

    - Review all generated variants
    - Star favorites (⭐)
    - Delete unwanted variants (🗑️)
-   - Generate images for selected variants later
+   - Generate images and select what image is displayed on that varient for selected variants - later after generation of varients.
 6. Click "Save Selected" to keep the variants

 ---